zerovisual/coursera-getdata-033-course-project/Readme.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Steps to work on this course project
+## Steps to run this course project

 1. Download the source archive and unzip it into your working folder https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip